la-process-and-theory/syllabus/README.md

 ## Assessment

-In HUDK 4051 students will be attempting several data science projects,
+In HUDK 4051 students will be assessed on their completion of six data science projects.
+In addition, there will be a mid-semester exam that will *begin* during class on March 9 and be completed by March 11.
+The exam will not contribute to students' grade, the exam will provide feedback for students to incorporate into their future assignments.

 Tasks that need to be completed during the semester: